osydorchuk89/bookstore/readme.md

 ### 3. Access the application

-Open a web browser and go to `http://localhost:8000` to access the application running in the Docker container.
+Open a web browser and go to `http://localhost:8000/api/bookstore/` to access the API running in the Docker container.

 ## Stopping and removing the container